ilkerym/ilkerym/README.md

 - 👋 Hi, I’m ilker
-- 👀 I’m interested in developing native app using Swift, apart from this playing tennis and  listening music are my favorite activities.
+- 👀 I’m interested in developing native app using Swift, playing tennis and  listening music are my favorite activities.
 - 🌱 I’m currently learning UI improvement.
 - 💞️ I’m looking to collaborate on any mobile project related with Apple Platforms.
 - 📫 How to reach me is as following,